siliconbrain/siliconbrain.github.io/blog/either-in-csharp.md

 ```

 But this is too error-prone to my liking.
-It's all too easy to accidentally use the wrong getter in the wrong place.
+It’s all too easy to accidentally use the wrong getter in the wrong place.

 ## Borrowing from Haskell